Are you planning to hire an app developer?

 - Hire the developer.

-Five deceptively simple steps to turn your dream of an app into a reality.
+Five deceptively simple steps to turn your dream of a mobile app into a reality.

 1. Assess your needs